Updated Feb 2026 12 min read

 Which is the best winery on the Sunshine Coast?

 Flame Hill Vineyard in Montville is the region's flagship — 100% estate-grown wines, an award-winning restaurant and panoramic hinterland views from 420 m elevation.
-Clouds in Maleny is best for a curated tasting of South East Queensland wines, while Dingo Creek near Traveston offers the most intimate boutique experience.
+Clouds Vineyard (The Barrel) in Maleny is best for a curated tasting of South East Queensland wines in a unique setting, while Dingo Creek near Traveston offers the most intimate and personal boutique experience.
+For accommodation, Noosa Valley Winery and Ocean View Estate both offer vineyard stays.

 Are Sunshine Coast wineries open every day?

-Most cellar doors operate limited days.
-Dingo Creek is typically Friday to Sunday 11 am – 5 pm.
-Noosa Valley Winery opens Wednesday to Saturday 11 am – 5 pm.
+Most cellar doors operate limited days rather than seven days a week.
+Dingo Creek is typically Friday to Sunday, 11 AM–5 PM.
+Noosa Valley Winery opens Wednesday to Saturday, 11 AM–5 PM.
 Ocean View Estate opens Thursday to Monday.
-Always confirm hours before visiting independently — particularly midweek.
+Flame Hill operates for tastings, lunch and events on varying days depending on the season.
+Always check directly with the winery before visiting independently — particularly for midweek visits.

-Yes.
-The hinterland roads are scenic and well-maintained, and the Blackall Range wine trail can be driven in a half-day circuit from the coast.
-However, a designated driver is essential.
-For a guided option with door-to-door transport so everyone can taste freely, Cooee Tours offers private and small-group winery tours.
+Yes — the hinterland roads are scenic, well-maintained and entirely driveable.
+The Blackall Range wine trail can be completed in a comfortable half-day circuit from the coast.
+However, a designated driver is absolutely essential.
+For a guided option where everyone in the group can taste freely, Cooee Tours offers private and small-group hinterland winery tours with door-to-door transport from your Sunshine Coast accommodation.

-Several wineries offer on-site dining.
-Flame Hill has an acclaimed restaurant using farm-raised produce.
-Dingo Creek serves grazing platters and vineyard picnics.
-Clouds offers bistro meals and cheeseboards.
-Ocean View Estate has a full a la carte restaurant overlooking the lake.
-Maleny Cheese and local chocolate producers are popular companion stops.
+Several wineries offer excellent on-site dining.
+Flame Hill has an acclaimed restaurant using estate-grown produce.
+Dingo Creek serves signature grazing platters and pre-arranged vineyard picnics.
+Clouds at Maleny offers bistro meals and generous cheeseboards.
+Ocean View Estate has a full à la carte restaurant overlooking the lake.
+Maleny Cheese, Kenilworth Dairies and local chocolate producers nearby make perfect companion stops for any winery visit.

 How do I get to the Sunshine Coast wineries?

 Most hinterland wineries are 25–40 minutes from the coast by car.
-Flame Hill and Mason Wines are accessed via Montville (take the Blackall Range Road from Nambour).
-Dingo Creek is 40 minutes north-west of Noosa via Cooroy.
+Flame Hill and Mason Wines are accessed via Montville (take the Blackall Range Road from Nambour, approximately 30 minutes from Maroochydore).
+Dingo Creek is 40 minutes north-west of Noosa via Cooroy and Pomona.
 Ocean View Estate is 50 minutes from Brisbane via Dayboro.
-Alternatively, book a guided tour with pickup from your Sunshine Coast accommodation.
+Alternatively, book a Cooee Tours guided winery tour with pickup from your accommodation anywhere between Caloundra and Noosa.